flux-capacitor-io/flux-capacitor-io.github.io/README.md

 }
 ```

-If a handler is not covered by any of your custom consumers, it is assigned to a default consumer.
+If a handler is not covered by any of your custom consumers, it is assigned to a default consumer of the application
+instance it is in.

 ### Load balancing